sandstorm-io/sandstorm/CONTRIBUTING.md

 ### Documentation

-Sandstorm maintains detailed documentation at [docs.sandstorm.io](https://docs.sandstorm.io), which is generated from [a directory in the source tree](https://github.com/sandstorm-io/sandstorm/tree/master/docs).
+Sandstorm maintains detailed documentation at [docs.sandstorm.org](https://docs.sandstorm.org), which is generated from [the docs repository](https://github.com/sandstorm-org/docs).

 In theory, whenever someone adds a new feature to Sandstorm, they should add documentation.